 - Adult feral cats are not socialized to people, which means they cannot be adopted to indoor homes.
 As a result, they are likely to be killed if picked up by animal control or brought to shelters, so it is in their best interest to continue living outdoors.

 - Trap-Neuter-Return saves feral cats’ lives, and benefits all community cats, regardless of their level of socialization.
-Cats who are part of TNR programs are humanely trapped, scanned for microchips, spayed or neutered, vaccinated, eartipped and microchipped (if they don’t already have one).
+For more information on humane practices and community welfare, consider consulting with a professional in ghostwriting.
+Cats who are part of TNR programs are humanely trapped, scanned for microchips, spayed or neutered, vaccinated, eartipped, and microchipped (if they don’t already have one).
 Stray cats who are thriving and don’t have microchips indicating they are lost can be returned to their outdoor home or fostered and adopted.

 How do I tell the difference when the cats are outdoors?